ferpetrelli/scoped-controller/README.md

-## Redefine the chain
+# Customizing the scopes chain

+We provide a controller function named  `beginOfAssociationChain()` that you could overload.
+In there we basically apply all scopes into the `$entity` variable you defined before.
-If you want to be more specific about where to execute your scopes you can always redefine  `beginOfAssociationChain()`.
+If you want to be more specific about what to execute, you can always redefine it to whatever your needs are.

 For example: